wrenchonline/auto_game/README.md

 The core engine is inspired by the [ touchsprite.com ](https://www.touchsprite.com/),So you need its tools to be developed to touchsprite syntax.

-If you have any better ideas or questions, please contact me at email

-ljl260435988@gmail.com

 ## System Runtime environment:
     ubuntu 20.04 or windows 7/10